Azure/data-api-builder/docs/internals/StoredProcedureDesignDoc.md

 ### 4. GRAPHQL Schema Generation

 > ### `GraphQLSchemaCreator.cs`
-> - `GenerateSqlGraphQLObjects` method requires updating to allow it to process stored-procedure (currently it skips).
+> - `GenerateSqlGraphQLObjects` method requires updating to allow it to process stored-procedure.
-> - It will have to call a separate method to generate the inputType for Stored Procedure.
-> **Question**
-> 1. How do we know the result fields since we do not know the result of stored-procedure before hand?
-> - Ask users to provide schema for procedures - Not convenient for users.
-> - Just return the execution results as Text. - We will go for this one, since we will not support
-> pagination/ordering/filtering for stored-procedures in graphQL.
+> - Here we create StoredProcedure GraphQL Object Types.

 ```
-{StoredProcedureName(param1:value1, param2:value2): String}
+{StoredProcedureName(param1:value1, param2:value2): StoredProcedureName}
 ```

 > ### `QueryBuilder.cs` and `MutationBuilder.cs`
-> - TBH, both query and mutation doesn't seem to relate to stored-Procedure, but every GraphQL request has to be one of the two: Query/Mutation.
-> - Q. How the engine will know if a stored-procedure is Query or Mutation?
+> - We will allow only single CRUD action to be specified in the config for StoredProcedure.
-> - If any roles in the permission has only READ access, then it's a Query, else Mutation.
+> - If any roles in the permission has READ access, then it's a Query, else Mutation.
 > #### Query
 > - It will have a method called `GenerateStoredProcedureQuery` to create the graphql schema for our Stored Procedure.
 > - The above method will be similar to `GenerateByPKQuery`,only difference will be that we will use parameters instead of primary keys.